Chieze-Franklin/firefuncs/README.md

 exports.initializeApp = functions.https.onRequest(initializeApp);
 ```

-While this is a lot better than the first example, it still requires that **index.ts** be modified every time new functions are added to or existing ones removed.
+While this is a lot better than the first example, it still requires that **index.ts** be modified every time new functions are added or existing ones removed.

 To get a solution where **index.ts** never needs to change even as functions are added or removed, we need a way of specifying what a function is meant for; we need a way of marking or _decorating_ a function with its purpose.
 Enter [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)!